klaymenr/nightowl/README.md

 # NightOwl - IR Cut validate program

-This repo contains 2 applications, `scanner` and `grabber.

-## scanner
-Program analyzing JPEGs to find out ircut filter stucked images

-### usage

-Run `scanner` will recursively search files ends with `.jpeg` or `.jpg`, calculate score of ircut stuck of an image and output into `output.html`.
-The content of `output.html` is sorted by `score`, you could check from file which has highest score.

-In theory, ircut moving direction should be horizontal, which can reduce fraction on moving since the ircut doesn't affected by gravity.
-However some devices do moving their ircut in vertical direction, which `scanner` needs to know when computing `score` of an iamge, so `scanner` provides `-d` to specify ircut moving direction.
-If your device
+This repo contains 2 applications, `grabber` and `scanner`.
+These are off-line test tools, which means we need to do ircut filter testing for an amount of time, then we can do image analyzing.
+Testing/Analyzing process is separated.

 ## grabber
-Program for downloading JPEGs from camera and alterantes IRCut status
+Downloading JPEGs from camera and alteranting IRCut filter

 ### usage

+Run `grabber` to start testing IRcut.
+If nothing given, it will use default settings to test.
+Configs could be given by CLI or config file.
+If there is a config file called `grabber.ini` exists in the same folder, `grabber` will use it as parameter, and ignore all CLI parameters.
+Refer `grabber.ini` for config sample.
+So if `grabber.ini` is prepared, the user just need to double-click program icon to start grabbing/testing camera.

-Just run `grabber` with IP provided will start testing IRcut, default iteration is 5000, which means the testing device will switch day/night for 5000 times.
-A `day -> night -> day` counted as 1 switch.
+Once `grabber` started, it will do continusly ircut filter switching and snapshot downloading for specified iterations.
+A transition of `day -> night -> day` is considered as an iteration.

+#### CLI usage

+Tell `grabber` to test camera ircut at <ip>, images will be written to `grabbed_images`.
 ```
 grabber <ip>
 ```

-You can change iteration by `-i <iteration>`, say we'd like to test for `500` times
+Tell `grabber` to test camera ircut for `500` iterations at <ip>, images will be written to `grabbed_images`.
 ```
 grabber <ip> -i 500
 ```

-Images downloaded will be put to `grabbed_images` by default, which could be changed by providing `-o` when running `grabber`, like:
+Tell `grabber` to test camera ircut for `500` iterations at <ip>, images will be written to `<what_ever_you_like>`.
 ```
 grabber <ip> -o <what_ever_you_like>
 ```

+## scanner
+Analyzing JPEGs to find out possible ircut filter stucked images.

+### usage

+`scanner` will recursively search files ends with `.jpeg` or `.jpg`, calculate score of ircut stuck of an image and output into `output.html`.
+Default searching folder is `grabbed_images`.
+The content of `output.html` is sorted by `score`, you could check from file which has highest score.

+By default, `scanner` will computing score by assuming ircut filter moving in horizontal direction.
+However some devices have vertical moving ircut filter.
+In this case, you could provide `-d` to specify ircut moving direction.